Orthogonal layers of parallelism in large-scale eigenvalue computations: Summary Outlook

 To minimize communication we must compare the different distributed vector layouts for the central operation of the eigensolver, sparse matrix-vector multiplication (SpMV).
 Communication is maximal in the standard stack layout, but can completely be avoided in the opposite extreme of the pillar layout.
 However, it is not obvious that the stack layout should be replaced by the pillar layout since SpMV and the second major operation in the eigensolver, which is orthogonalization, have competing communication patterns.
 Therefore, the question arises whether the cost of redistribution of vectors between different layouts is amortized by the speedup of SpMV.

 To answer this question we introduce a metric $\chi$ to quantify the communication volume of SpMV, which is directly derived from the matrix sparsity pattern.
 Benchmarks show that our model for the communication overhead of SpMV, based on the metric $\chi$, can accurately predict the speedup of SpMV in the different vector layouts.
 We can thus identify the conditions under which it is favorable to give up the standard stack layout in favor of a panel (or pillar) layout.
-Quite generally, these conditions are fulfilled for matrices with a ``rugged'' sparsity pattern and large values of $\chi$.
-But even for matrices with a ``tame'' sparsity pattern and small values of $\chi$, a speedup is achieved if a large number of SpMVs is executed.
+Quite generally, these conditions are fulfilled for matrices with a ``wide'' sparsity pattern and large values of $\chi$.
+But even for matrices with a ``narrow'' sparsity pattern and small values of $\chi$, a speedup is achieved if a large number of SpMVs is executed.

 The general scenario developed here is clearly observed in the exemplary FD computations for the large-scale \texttt{Exciton} and \texttt{Hubbard} matrices.
 Even for a stencil-like \texttt{Exciton} matrix, with values $\chi < 1$, the communication overhead of SpMV in the stack layout is large enough to achieve a speedup of $2$ by switching to the pillar layout.
 For matrices of \texttt{Hubbard}-type, with $\chi > 1$, we can achieve almost an order of magnitude speedup.
 Note that for very large matrix dimension it will be impossible to use the pillar layout because of memory requirements, even with a matrix-free SpMV.
-In essence, the pillar layout trades memory for performance; if the memory requirements cannot be fulfilled, a less favorable panel layout must be chosen.
+In essence, the pillar layout trades memory for performance; if the memory requirements cannot be fulfilled, a general panel layout with reduced number of process columns must be chosen.
+These layouts are less favorable than the pillar layout but still improve on the standard stack layout, where only a single layer of parallelism is considered.